 “Natural materials have been selected to help the building blend into its semi-rural green belt setting.
 The proposed green wall, timber cladding and grey slate are in keeping with the site’s Green Belt setting.”

-The proposal therefore complies with London Plan policies D3 and D4, and Local Plan policies CS1 and DM1.

 Residential Amenity

 To ensure that the proposed banqueting facility would not result in any noise disturbance that could potentially affect the nearest properties on Pipers Green Lane and Grantham Close to the south-east and Cleopatra Close and Augustus Close to the south, a Noise Impact Assessment (NIA) was undertaken.